-Locally, a series of quartz veins, 0.3 to 1.2 metres wide, strike northwest and cut the metasediments.
-Smaller crosscutting quartz veins are nearly at right angles to the northwest striking system.
+Locally, a series of quartz veins, 0.3 to 1.2 metres wide, strike north west and cut the metasediments.
+Smaller cross-cutting quartz veins are nearly at right angles to the north west-striking system.
 The quartz veins are locally mineralized with disseminated pyrite and small amounts of galena and arsenopyrite.
 The mineralization tends to be concentrated in the smaller vein system and where the smaller vein system crosscuts the larger veins.

-There was some near-surface oxidation of sulphides that resulted in leached and honeycombed quartz, which when washed produced native gold.
+Some near-surface oxidation of sulphides resulted in leached and honeycombed quartz, which when washed produced native gold.

-A pile of about 90 tonnes of ore was left outside the feeding platform at the mill; about 90 kilograms of the ore was taken from different parts of the pile, pulverized, and quartered down into two samples which assayed 10.2 and 9.5 grams per tonne gold, and 34.2 and 13.7 grams per tonne silver respectively (Minister of Mines Annual Report 1923, pages A197, A198).
+A pile of approximately 90 tonnes of ore was left outside the feeding platform at the mill; approximately 90 kilograms of the ore was taken from different parts of the pile, pulverized, and quartered down into two samples that assayed 10.2 and 9.5 grams per tonne gold, and 34.2 and 13.7 grams per tonne silver, respectively (Minister of Mines Annual Report 1923, pages A197, A198).

 A mill run of approximately 63.5 tonnes is reported to have averaged 25.7 grams per tonne gold (Property File - A.C.A Howe [1966-10-20]: Report on the Westgate Mines Ltd. Properties in the Golden Mining Division).

 In 1982, sampling of veins in the lower adit yielded 5.0 grams per tonne gold over a 0.66 metre width and a strike length of 16.8 metres (Property File - Mountain Star Resources Ltd. [1997-09-09]: Geological Evaluation and Exploration Potential of the Vermont Project Mineral Claims).